IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 removed, in Counting mode, and in Restricting mode (corresponding to columns A, C, and D above).
-[Flame graphs](http://www.brendangregg.com/flamegraphs.html) for each are shown below; these were obtained by building `plutus-core` with profiling turned on, then runnning the CEK machine with `stack exec --profile -- plc evaluate <args> +RTS -p`; the `.prof` file produced by this was then converted into a flam graph using the `ghc-prof-flamegraph` command.
+[Flame graphs](http://www.brendangregg.com/flamegraphs.html) for each are shown below; these were obtained by building `plutus-core` with profiling turned on, then running the CEK machine with `stack exec --profile -- plc evaluate <args> +RTS -p`; the `.prof` file produced by this was then converted into a flame graph using the `ghc-prof-flamegraph` command.
 These are interactive SVG images: you can hover over part of the graph to see what percentage of the execution time the relevant function consumes, and you can click to zoom in (click on `Reset Zoom` in the top left corner to zoom back